Latan Parat

 Latan Parat (لتن پرت) is a village in Lisar Rural District, Kargan Rud District, Talesh County, Gilan Province, Iran.

 At the 2006 census, its population was 71, in 16 families.
+The following census in 2011 reported no permanent population, stating that it is populated from May to October.
+The 2016 census measured the population of the village as 38 people in 11 households.